tidev/titanium-docs/docs/api/titanium/analytics.md

 Note: This does not affect your app until you make use of the `optedOut` property.
 Once enabled for your users (e.g. by having a <Titanium.UI.Switch> in your settings), you should handle it within your app logic.

+## Examples

+### Custom Feature Event

+This example shows how to send a feature event during an application session to indicate some feature that you would like to track was used.

+    Ti.Analytics.featureEvent('app.feature');

+In this case, the Analytics product would show statistics about how many times the 'app.feature' event was generated.

 <ApiDocs/>